iLcStore/LcFilesv2.0/README.md

 ## 📌 Developer

-- Developed by: **AboMalak | LcStore**
+- Developed by: **AboMalak**
 - Discord Support: **https://discord.gg/LcStore | https://discord.gg/kYKWhyM2D4**

 ---

 ## 📄 License

-Reselling or redistribution is not permitted without explicit permission.
+This script may not be sold or redistributed without explicit permission.